myquay/michael-mckenna.com/README.md

 ./scripts/verify-site.sh
 ```

-The command performs a clean Hugo build, validates the generated JavaScript bundle, checks generated local links and assets, and fails if generated operating-system or cache files are tracked.
+The command runs the JavaScript unit tests, performs a clean Hugo build, validates the generated JavaScript bundle, checks generated local links and assets, and fails if ignored artifacts are tracked or verification changes tracked files.
+An optional destination argument selects the build directory; CI uses this to verify and deploy the same artifact.

 The build currently reports known Goldmark warnings for raw HTML in several historical posts.
 These warnings do not fail verification, but they remain content cleanup work.